Procedures for Student Conduct Meetings

 - Students may elect to be accompanied by an advocate of their choice during the meeting/hearing for the purpose of support and/or advice.

-- Advocates are not permitted to participate in the meeting or hearing by making statements, questioning witnesses, or making procedural objections, unless otherwise allowed by the Dean of Student Development.
+- Advocates are not permitted to participate in the meeting or hearing by making statements, questioning witnesses, or making procedural objections, unless otherwise allowed by the Dean of Campus Life.

 - In hearings involving more than one student, separate or private hearings may be allowed upon request and/or determination of the Dean or designee.